gushtichudi/build.py/README.md

 > this is yet very far from being an actual proper build system.

 ## usage
-`build.py` is written to not depend on a motherlode of other Python files (like my other (unfinished) [projects](https://www.github.com/gushtichudi/Barrels), please don't check the rest of my GitHub).
+`build.py` is written to not depend on a whole bunch of other Python files (like my other (unfinished) [projects](https://www.github.com/gushtichudi/Barrels), please don't check the rest of my GitHub).